 September 28, 2022

 TrollStore is a new iOS tool which many malicious users have been awaiting for years.
 It enables users to install any app on their non-jailbroken device permanently.
 This might sound trivial, but due to Apple’s policies, on iOS, distributing modded apps is often more challenging than actually modding them.
-In this article we’ll cover what TrollStore is exactly and how it affects your app’s security.
+In this article we’ll cover the following: what is TrollStore, is TrollStore safe, and how does TrollStore affect your app’s security?

 TrollStore was released on September 3rd 2022 and affects all iOS versions between iOS 14.0 and iOS 15.4.1.
 It combines two recently discovered CVEs (CVE-2022-26766 and CVE-2021-30937) to gain root privileges and sign the application with arbitrary entitlements.
 Effectively, this means that an attacker can run the application with arbitrary permissions and properties.